zigcBenx/backstory/resources/css/Vision.md

         - Connect with Github fo ordinary users to quickly add some important changes

 - integrations
+    - Gitlab webhook should be linked to ecosystem or something - so its not easibly changed and you can get info from other webhooks
+    - Gitlab better settings
+    - Gitlab scrollable repositories
+    - what should disconnect do?
     - update active status with reverb, so it immediatelly shows that is active
     - if integration disconnects show notification on sidebar integrations button

+- custom integration
+    - create custom integration (when some service send request to our endpoint)
+- server integration - make it more visibe what is possible to select